spokestack/spokestack.io/content/docs/Design/tips-for-designing-visual-output.md

 ![](https://paper-attachments.dropbox.com/s_BF5D22BAD9421AD3845A926151A97CA26F837572D6DA91B630753CEABD822986_1581631877473_MyRunBuddy+-+Stop+a+run.png)

-## Provide enough information to properly orient users, but don’t distract them
+## Provide Enough Information to Properly Orient Users, but Don’t Distract Them

 It’s important to keep the conversation moving and quickly allow users to confirm whether or not they’re on a path to success ([golden rule #3:](https://www.cs.umd.edu/users/ben/goldenrules.html) “offer informative feedback”).
 Here are some things to keep in mind: